 If your source(s) of income is inconsistent or too low, a court may not allow you to file for chapter 13 bankruptcy.
 If your total debt burden is too high, you will also be ineligible.
 Your secured debts cannot exceed $1,149,525 and your unsecured debts cannot exceed $383,175.
 To be clear, “secured debts” are those in which your creditors maintain the right to claim a specific item of property (i.e. your house or car) in the event that you don’t repay the debt.
 Alternatively, “unsecured debts” (i.e. a credit card or medical bill) do not give your creditors this right.

 Before you are eligible to file for chapter 13 bankruptcy, you will be required to obtain credit counseling from an agency approved by the United States Trustee’s office.
 Then, you will submit your petition for bankruptcy along with documentation stating you completed your credit counseling.
 Next you’ll meet with a judge who will assess your petition and either approve or deny it.
 If approved, a very strict payment plan and schedule will be determined for you.
 If you make all of your payments in full and on time, much of your debt will be discharged in the end.

 You Don’t Have to Face Bankruptcy Alone

 The most important thing to keep in mind as you consider your options is that you don’t have to make these decisions alone.
 The caring and trusted attorneys at Graham Law Firm have helped countless families face their financial problems head-on and move past them.
 Though you may be feeling apprehensive and overwhelmed, the best approach is to get the help you need and get to work.
 That’s where we come in.
-To learn more and ask questions, call us today to schedule a completely free consultation.
+To learn more and ask questions, call us today to schedule a consultation.